 Insomniac.com – The Science of Falling in Love at Festivals

-Importance of festivals for new experiences
+Importance of festivals for getting out your comfort zone

 There are some crazy festivals around the world.
 Each and all testing the limits and comfort zones of all who attend.

 It’s not just the actual festival that offers a new experience though, festivals can also be an interesting opportunity with the conditions.